ibexa/documentation-developer/docs/guide/search.md

                 default: endpoint0
 ```

-##### Multi Core example
+##### Multi-core example

-If full language analysis features are preferred, then each language can be configured to separate cores.
+If full language analysis features are preferred, then each language can be configured with separate cores.

+!!! note

-*Note: Please make sure to test this setup against single core setup, as it might perform worse than single core if your project uses a lot of language fallbacks per SiteAccess, as queries will then be performed across several cores at once.*
+    Make sure to test this setup against a single-core setup, as it might perform worse than single-core if your project uses a lot of language fallbacks per SiteAccess, as queries will then be performed across several cores at once.

 ``` yaml
 # config.yml